What DrumHeads Are Saying About TigerBill's DrumBeat...

 Here Brain explains the basic sticking technique that he uses.
 This consists of applying various levels for playing accented and unaccented notes.
 Included is a quick explanation of the Double Stroke Roll.

 This section does not go into very much detail on technique and only serves as a simple starting point for the beginner.
-(Refer to my series of articles on Building Monster Chops in the sidebar on this page for a more thorough study of technique.)
+(Refer to my series of articles on Building Monster Chops for a more thorough study of technique.
+Also check out my Concepts of Tension Free Drumming™.)

 Lesson 3: Funk Drumming